mateuszjurewicz/notes_public/notes/English Vocabulary.md

 of a judge -> to remove themselves from a case because of potential conflict of interest / lack of impartiality.
 A lawyer can ask for the judge to be recused.
 - `sashay`
 to walk in an ostentatious manner, often with exaggerated hip and shoulder movements.
+- `self-possessed`
+calm and having a self-assured command of one's faculties, feelings and behavior.
 - `shofar`
 an ancient musical instrument, often in the form of a ram's horn, used for ancient Jewish religious purposes.
 Learned form the musical Godspell.
 - `whet sb's appetite`